Hey there! So you probably want to know who I am, and why I created Algonquin & Beyond, right?

 Growing up, I went to an overnight summer camp that took us on canoe trips to Algonquin Park (along with some other parks in Ontario).
-I only went on two of these canoe trips, and let me tell you… I absolutely hated them!
+I only went on two of these canoe trips, and I absolutely hated them.

 Fast forward a few years… I no longer go to camp, and my canoe tripping days are behind me.
 Or so I thought.
 One day, my friends suggested we do a canoe trip.
 Four guys, two nights, one campsite.
 I decided I would give canoe tripping one more chance, so I tagged along.
 And to my surprise, I realized it’s not all that bad.

 I continued going to Algonquin Park and Killarney with different groups of friends, but with each passing year I realized that I enjoyed tripping much more when I was with a smaller group.
 In 2014, I decided to do something way out of my comfort zone and go on a trip by myself.
 My first solo canoe trip.
 But that’s a story for another time (or you can just read my trip report).

 Now, with each passing year I try and spend more time in the backcountry, more time exploring Algonquin Park, and more time immersed in this beautiful park that we’re so privileged to have in Ontario’s backyard.

 Well, I’ve always written trip reports after coming home from my canoe trips.
 I write these reports mainly so I have memories and information to look back on, but also to help other people plan their own trips.
 I try and give as much detail as possible about the canoe routes, the lakes, the campsites, etc.